Hepatitis C

 If you don’t have hepatitis C, you can help protect yourself from hepatitis C infection by

-- not sharing drug needles or other drug materials
+• not sharing needles or other materials used to inject drugs

-- wearing gloves if you have to touch another person’s blood or open sores
+• wearing gloves if you must touch another person’s blood or open sores

 Hepatitis C can spread from person to person during sex, but the chances are low.
-People who have multiple sex partners, have HIV or other sexually transmitted diseases, or who engage in rough or anal sex have a higher chance of getting hepatitis C. Talk with your doctor about your risk of getting hepatitis C through sex and about safe sex practices, such as using a latex or polyurethane condom to help prevent the spread of hepatitis C.
+Some people have a higher risk of getting hepatitis C during sex.
+Higher risk groups include men who have sex with men and people who have multiple sex partners, have HIV or other sexually transmitted diseases, or engage in rough sex.
+Talk with your doctor about your risk of getting hepatitis C through sex and about safe sex practices.
+For example, using a latex or polyurethane condom may help prevent the spread of hepatitis C.

-If you had hepatitis C in the past and your body fought off the infection or medicines cured the infection, you can get hepatitis C again.
-Follow the steps above, and talk with your doctor about how to protect yourself from another hepatitis C infection.
+If you had hepatitis C in the past, you can get hepatitis C again.
+Follow the steps above and talk with your doctor about how to protect yourself from another hepatitis C infection.

 If you think you may have been exposed to the hepatitis C virus, see your doctor as soon as possible.
 Early diagnosis and treatment can help prevent liver damage.